 NVCR ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of August 18, 2023 in the Class Action Filed on Behalf of NovoCure Limited Shareholders

-/EIN News/ -- NEW YORK, July 19, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of NovoCure Limited (NASDAQ: NVCR) alleging that the Company violated federal securities laws.
+NEW YORK, July 24, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of NovoCure Limited (NASDAQ: NVCR) alleging that the Company violated federal securities laws.

 Class Period: January 5, 2023 to June 5, 2023